grafana/beyla/docs/sources/config/index.md

 |-------------|-------------|--------|---------|
 | `log_level` | `LOG_LEVEL` | string | `INFO`  |

-Sets the level of the process standard output logger.
+Sets the verbosity level of the process standard output logger.
 Valid log level values are: `DEBUG`, `INFO`, `WARN` and `ERROR`.
 `DEBUG` being the most verbose and `ERROR` the least verbose.